atomicarchitects/atomicarchitects.github.io/index.md

 The Atomic Architects Research Group designs algorithms to understand and generate atomic structures for applications in materials science, chemistry, and biology.
-We are based at Lawrence Berkeley National Laboratory in the Computational Research Division.
+We are currently based at Lawrence Berkeley National Laboratory in the Computational Research Division and moving in the Fall to MIT.

+<font color="#de2c00">We are looking for postdoctoral researchers, graduate students, and undergraduate students interested in working on first-principles machine learning and its applications to the physical sciences.
+Please reach out to Prof. Smidt at tsmidt@mit.edu with your CV if interested in joining the Atomic Architects.</font>

 # Research {#research}